Contact Contact

 January 24, 2025

 RTA is proposing a historic restructuring of the region’s transit governance to maximize the impact of new operating funding and ensure all riders experience an improved, reliable, efficient, integrated transit network.
-This is the first of a series of three blogs exploring the RTA’s proposed governance reforms.
+This is the first in a series of blogs exploring the RTA’s proposed governance reforms.
 These reforms include increasing efficiencies to cut costs and generate new revenue, as well as increasing transparency and accountability to achieve a fully integrated regional transit system.

 On January 15, RTA released Transforming Transit, the agency’s vision for a world-class regional transit system with $1.5 billion in annual operating funding supported by a stronger RTA.
 While the impending regional operating budget gap is $770 million starting in 2026, independent agencies, including the Chicago Metropolitan Agency for Planning, the region’s designated planning agency for transportation, and advocates agree that $1.5 billion annually is needed from state and local sources to achieve the system riders deserve.